TOB-SVD: Total-Order Broadcast with Single-Vote Decisions in the Sleepy Model: TOB-SVD

-\paragraph{Total-Order Broadcast} Total-Order Broadcast protocols can be built using Graded Agreement (GA) primitives, with some protocols invoking GA multiple times for a single decision~\cite{mr, mmr, mmr2}.
-At its core, TOB aims to guarantee the total order delivery of messages among honest participants, even in the face of challenges like dynamic participation.
+We conclude this section with our main result, TOB-SVD, a dynamically available Total-Order Broadcast protocol.
+Byzantine Total-Order Broadcast protocols can be built using Graded Agreement primitives, with some protocols invoking Graded Agreement multiple times for a single decision~\cite{mr, mmr, mmr2}.
+At its core, dynamically available TOB aims to guarantee the total order delivery of messages among honest validators, even in the face of challenges like dynamic participation.
 However, existing TOB protocols~\cite{mr, mmr,mmr2,gl} have grappled with challenges related to latency~\cite{mr}, resilience~\cite{mmr}, and scalability~\cite{gl}.
-Multiple invocations of GA for a single decision might exacerbate scalability and latency issues, especially when considering implementation in blockchain networks with hundreds of thousands of participants weighing in on every decision.
-Notably, Malkhi, Momose, and Ren~\cite{mmr} developed a TOB protocol (1/4MMR) built upon a GA with grades~$0$, $1$, and $2$, that streamlined the process with just a single round of voting.
-Their design, however, had an adversarial resiliency limited to 1/4.
+Multiple invocations of GA for a single decision, {meaning multiple voting phases per new block,} might exacerbate scalability and latency issues, especially when considering implementation in blockchain networks with hundreds of thousands of validators weighing in on every decision.

-Building upon these insights, our work introduces a GA-based TOB protocol, which, akin to 1/4MMR, necessitates only a single GA invocation for each decision, but enhances adversarial resiliency to 1/2.
-We believe that our refinements improve the feasibility of deploying such protocols in practical, large-scale networks where many participants might be involved in every decision-making process.
+Building upon these insights, our work introduces a GA-based dynamically available TOB protocol -- TOB-SVD -- which, akin to 1/4MMR~\cite{mmr}, {in the best case} necessitates only a single GA invocation for {new block}, but enhances adversarial resiliency to 1/2.

-Specifically, our TOB protocol proceeds over a series of views, each spanning a duration of $4\Delta$.
+Our protocol, which works in the $(5\Delta, 2\Delta, \frac{1}{2})$-sleepy model, proceeds over a series of views, each spanning a duration of $4\Delta$.
 Every view~$v$ initiates a Graded Agreement~$GA_v$ with grades~$0$, $1$, and $2$, which extends and overlaps with the following~$GA_{v+1}$ during view~$v+1$.
-This structure implies that a single view doesn't encapsulate a full cycle of a Graded Agreement; instead, a~$GA_v$ initiated in view~$v$ concludes its operations only in the succeeding view~$v+1$.
+This structure implies that a single view does not encapsulate a full cycle of a Graded Agreement; instead, a~$GA_v$ initiated in view~$v$ concludes its operations only in the succeeding view~$v+1$.